aboekelh/bridges_assignments/Philadelphia Workshop/1 - ListIMDB/README.md

 The purpose of this assignment is to learn to
 1. Access remote data through BRIDGES.
-2. Manipulate linked list.
+2. Manipulate a linked list.

 Programming part
 ----------------

 ### Task

-Build a linked list containing each (actor,movie) pair that appear in the Actor Movie IMDB data set.
+Build a linked list containing each (actor,movie) pair that appears in the Actor Movie IMDB data set.

 ### Basic